invariantlabs-ai/docs/docs/guardrails/explorer.md

 All changes made in Explorer are automatically deployed to your Gateway instance, enabling you to deploy new guardrails and security policies within seconds.

-This means, even though your agentic system may be running in a slow-to-update production environment, you can quickly respond to new security threats and update your guardrails to your liking, without having to manually update your agent system or re-deploy.
+This means, that even though your agentic system may be running in a slow-to-update production environment, you can quickly respond to new security threats and update your guardrails to your liking, without having to manually update your agent system or re-deploy.

 It also enables quick experimentation with new guardrails, without having to worry about the underlying infrastructure.
-Gateway will automatically pull the latest guardrail configuration from Explorer once a new version is deployed, updating your agent's behavior in real-time.
+Gateway will automatically pull the latest guardrail configuration from Explorer once a new version is deployed, updating your agent's behavior in real time.

 ## Inspecting Guardrail Failures